TREASURIES-Investors clamour for long bonds for quarter-end

 Fed purchases will now absorb the vast majority of new long-maturity debt supply, with only around $3 billion to be left out of $42 billion sold per quarter, according to TD Securities.

-"It's a little bit of a flight to quality mentality this morning," said Rick Klingman, a Treasuries trader at BNP Paribas in New York.

-U.S. stocks fell as China's manufacturing shrank and stirred fears the global economy was slowing.
+Reduced risk aversion was also seen adding to bond price gains on Friday as U.S. stock index futures pointed to a lower open as China's manufacturing shrank and stirred fears the global economy was slowing.
+See [ID:nS1E78T0AK]

 * Aims to cut petroleum product imports by 60 pct - document (Adds context)